Morr0/Atheer/ROADMAP.md

 # Atheer
 ## Roadmap:
 ### List of things to work on:
-- Allow an article series to be in a state of finished once you don't want any more articles in it
+- Show all/finished/unfinished article series for user
 - Implement OnlyVisibleToNetwork filter to only allow traffic from same network
 - Word counter auto generated after each add/update of article
+- Revamp the article add/edit editor and make it cleaner
+- Revamp the controllers for article/series
 - Correct scheduled articles releaser to get articles older than today in a transaction
 - Commenting system
-- Implement OnlyVisibleToNetwork filter to only allow traffic from same network
-- Make most popular tags viewed to also show most popular tags including the user's Draft and Unlisted articles
 -

 ### List of things if have time: